 Their appearance differs a lot - both from the outside and inside.
 Butternut squash is pear-shaped and has got seeds only in the wider part, whereas cooking pumpkins have them all over on the inside.
 The difference also is in the taste, butternut squash offers slightly stronger flavour than a basic edible pumpkin.

-I also like to use some hearty vegetables such as carrots and potatoes to naturally thicken the soup.
+I also like to use some hearty vegetables such as carrots and potatoes to thicken the soup naturally.

 Garlic, onion and chicken stock give the soup more flavour.
 Vegetarians, feel free to swap the chicken stock for vegetable stock!